CDCgov/data-exchange-upload/tests/bad-uploader/readme.md

 ```

 **Note that SAMS credentials are required for testing gainst the internal URL since JWT authentication is now enabled in all environments.**
+**Note that these commands can only be run from within the CDC network.**